denis-3/geo-job-scraper/README.md

 ## Usage
 Generally, you want to run `node main` to do the main routine (collecting and uploading data).
 The `grc20-tools.js` file contains useful setup and management functions to interact with the data *ad hoc*.

+## Deployment
+This code is being tested at the ["Hackathon glassdoor jobs"](https://geogenesis-git-feat-testnet-geo-browser.vercel.app/space/CVQRHcnE9S2XN8GqHeqkZV) space on the testnet.